 - The topic is relevant and of interest to our readers.

 - The article must be well organized, flow logically, and offer a unique or interesting point of view.
 Ensure you present a question or problem, discuss it, and then offer a potential solution.

 - Readers must benefit from reading your article; they must learn something new.
 The article should meet one of the magazine’s four goals.
-Review the “Purpose of BC Forest Professional” at the beginning of this document to ensure your article meets at least one of these requirements.

 We are unable to pay authors for the articles we publish; however, all article and case study submissions are eligible for the annual BC Forest Professional Best Article Award, which recognize outstanding contributions.
 This award is presented during the ABCFP annual forestry conference and AGM.

 If you are interested in submitting an article and want feedback on the relevance of your story idea, and/or how to craft your piece, please contact the editor